-New Zealand singer Lorde has not allowed her new pop star status to silence what’s on her mind.
-According to NME on April 28, the Grammy winner has come to the defense of rapper Iggy Azalea and criticized music critics after the Australian rapper received a negative review of her debut album “The New Classic.”
+New Zealand singer Lorde has not allowed her new pop star status to silence her opinions.
+According to NME on Apr.
+28, the Grammy winner has come to the defense of rapper Iggy Azalea and criticized music critics after the Australian rapper received a negative review of her debut album, The New Classic.

-The “Royals” singer was so agitated by the review by “Complex” magazine that she shared on her Tumblr page just how hypocritical she thought the magazine was after they recently featured Azalea on their cover with a positive headline.
+The “Royals” singer was so agitated by the review by Complex magazine that she shared on her Tumblr page just how hypocritical she thought the magazine was after they recently featured Azalea on their cover with a positive headline.

-The magazine also said conforming to the Lorde’s vision of journalism would do away with journalistic integrity all together, pointing out that both Lorde and Iggy seem to have some confusion between “respect” and being thrown “under the bus” when it comes to press coverage and media interactions.
-Basically what “Complex” said in their response is that artists who obtain celebrity status have to take the negative along with the positive.
+The magazine also said conforming to the Lorde’s vision of journalism would do away with journalistic integrity all together, pointing out that both Lorde and Azalea seem to have some confusion between “respect” and being thrown “under the bus” when it comes to press coverage and media interactions.
+Basically what Complex said in their response is that artists who obtain celebrity status have to take the negative along with the positive.

 Lorde, although young, is a rising star who has already been faced with harsh criticism.
 She doesn’t hold back in addressing those opinions with her own outspoken words.
 As she said when her appearance was criticized, it is her “strength” that allows her to fight back.
 But sometimes, especially when going up against the media, it’s a battle that may not be worth battling.
 Two things that aren’t going away anytime soon are music and the media.
 They must coexist in order to relay all messages, positive and negative, that the industry displays.